-Various matching formulas are program-specific.
+Various matching formulas or maintenance of effort requirements are program-specific.
 Matching funds required for federal aid may vary from zero to 100 percent.

 Various Agency Trust Funds (earmarked accounts appropriate to the purpose of each type of aid received).